Alwinius/xauthbot/README.md

 ### The API

  * URL: https://xauth.ldkf.de/api.php
- * For a successful request you need the following POST parameters:
+ * For a successful request you need the following POST or GET (you can even combine them) parameters:
     * appid - you get it after the registration of your app together with the secret
     * id - the user id, you get when the user returns after connecting
     * action - what you want to do with the API (see below)